heckler1/powershell_misc_functions/README.md

 Miscellaneous functions I have written in PowerShell.

-The Install-OfficeUSB function looks for an attached USB drive with an office installer on it, and executes the installer.
+The Install-OfficeUSB function looks for an attached USB drive with an Office installer on it, and executes the installer.

 The Initialize-IntelSSD function checks for the Intel SSD Toolbox, and if it finds the toolbox, checks for any Intel SSDs attached to the system.
 If an Intel SSD is found, it runs the TRIM command on it, and updates it to the latest firmware.
 If no Intel SSD is found, the user is prompted to remove the Intel SSD Toolbox.